 \section{Related Work}

-\smallsec{World models and video prediction} have long been studied in reinforcement learning and robotics.
-For example, the classic World of \citet{ha2018world} trained a variational RNN to simulate simple games, allowing an agent to plan within its own latent dream.
-Follow-up works demonstrated video prediction for control in robotics – \eg, visual foresight model~\cite{ebert2018visual}, which learned to predict future camera frames given robot actions and used model-predictive control to push objects to the target location, or SV2P~\cite{babaeizadeh2017stochastic}, which introduced stochastic latent variables for multi-modal future predictions.
+\textbf{World Models and Video Prediction} have long been studied in reinforcement learning and robotics.
+The classic work of Ha \etal~\cite{ha2018world} trained a variational RNN to simulate simple games, allowing an agent to plan within its own latent dream.
+Follow-up works demonstrated video prediction for control in robotics – \eg, visual foresight model~\cite{ebert2018visual}, which learned to predict future camera frames given robot actions and used model-predictive control to push objects to the target location, or SV2P~\cite{babaeizadeh2017stochastic}, which used stochastic latent variables for multi-modal future predictions.
 These pioneering approaches, however, were limited to relatively constrained environments (toy simulations or single-task robot setups).

-In the gaming domain, several works have proposed to visually emulate an entire game engine from screen pixels and keyboard actions~\cite{kim2020learning,oh2015action,wang2022predrnn}.
+In the gaming domain, several works have proposed to visually emulate a game engine from screen pixels and keyboard actions~\cite{kim2020learning,oh2015action,wang2022predrnn}.
 More recently, there is a trend of utilizing high-capacity generative models for world modeling.
 The DIAMOND agent~\cite{alonso2024diffusion} uses a diffusion-based world model to better preserve visual detail in Atari games.
 GameNGen~\cite{valevski2024diffusion} takes a similar diffusion-based approach to simulate an entire 3D game in real time.
-These results underscore the potential of diffusion models to capture complex dynamics, but so far each has been confined to its specific domain, trained from scratch on domain-specific data.
+These results underscore the potential of diffusion models to capture complex dynamics, but they have been confined to narrow domains, trained from scratch on domain-specific data.